Vancouver-Datajam/automated-fitness-tracker/README.md

 # Vancouver Datajam 2021 # team1

 This repository contains a computer vision Python project developed by #team1.
 The project idea was brought forward by  Amal Tili from [Pyladies Tunis](https://pyladies.com/locations/tunis/).
-The presentation of the project can be found in the [YouTube Video] (https://www.youtube.com/watch?v=9UHGXD6sKSM&list=PLhN61vAZv97wpivkmGhYLYAPSy_jgp0fP) and the [powerpoint](https://docs.google.com/presentation/d/1JyLmHyE4XJJfcJeYdLggOzUvvEx1eEIOetgV0QdSUAE/edit#slide=id.p)
+The presentation of the project can be found in the [YouTube Video](https://www.youtube.com/watch?v=9UHGXD6sKSM&list=PLhN61vAZv97wpivkmGhYLYAPSy_jgp0fP) and the [Powerpoint presentation](https://docs.google.com/presentation/d/1JyLmHyE4XJJfcJeYdLggOzUvvEx1eEIOetgV0QdSUAE/edit#slide=id.p)

 # Automated Fitness Tracker: Recovering from COVID Pandemic
 ## Project statement